Srar-Git/FANT/README.md

 # the Flexible Active in-band Network Telemetry
 ## Introduction

-To solve the above problems, we propose a flexible active INT (FANT) method, which decouples the solution into a mechanism and a strategy.
+We propose a flexible active
+INT (FANT) method, which decouples the solution into a mechanism and a strategy.
 The workflow of daily network troubleshooting is to check the general measurement results,